How do we cope with political uncertainty?

 By Lizzie Soden –

-So here in the UK we have experienced 3 big election shocks in 3 years.
-There are now continual daily attempts at fortune telling about the outcomes pertaining to various complex Brexit strategies.
+So here in the UK there are now continual daily attempts at fortune telling about the outcomes pertaining to various complex Brexit strategies.
 Some people want to turn the clocks back to a time when they ‘felt’ secure.
 To a greater or lesser extent it’s true that the political climate, our political allegiances and societal values are always necessarily evolving.
 They never remain stagnant.
 However, recently they have not just been evolving, they have undergone a revolution.
 There appears to have been a rupture in the zeitgeist.
 It is challenging to be able to view a shocking and unexpected seismic political shift from many different angles, and try to observe objectively the many ways it impacts and changes our world view.

 There is an infinite amount of explanations, interpretations and analysis as to why things are happening as they are.
 These are embedded in pre-existing theories, ideological values and moral intuitions.
 They are also embedded to a great extent in the current mood of the country, and the individual’s relationship to that mood.
 In a period where it is widely acknowledged that politics has become polarised, it is inevitable that we we are confronted with viewpoints that are the polar opposite to ours and we can become defensive, angry and outraged, unless we can take into account the points made by the other side.

-Lets face it, after the results of the 2017 UK general election, any politico worth their salt was left feeling as if they were recovering from a clubbing week in Ibiza, both in terms of sleep deprivation and a come down from chemically induced, altered mind-states.
+Lets face it, because of this Brexit chaos and uncertainty, any politico worth their salt is left feeling as if they are recovering from a clubbing week in Ibiza, both in terms of sleep deprivation and a come down from chemically induced, altered mind-states.
 It’s been an ’emotional roller coaster.’
-It is obvious that many political pundits and especially Cameron’s old disciple George ‘Judas’ Osbourne might have had a helping hand in the form of a nose full of coke, but the truth is; all of our brains have been churning out an assortment of mind altering chemicals without any outside help from the Westminster drug dealer.
+The truth is; all of our brains have been churning out an assortment of mind altering chemicals without any outside help from the Westminster drug dealer.

 I run the risk of sounding like an amateur neuroscientist here, and hasten to add the strong caveat that I would never reduce emotional responses down to brain chemistry, or politics merely down to emotional reactions.
-However during an election emotions run high.
+However emotions are running high.
 We are dealing with a multitude of human paradoxes.
 Our thoughts impact our reactions.

 Cortisol and adrenaline are brain chemicals known as the ‘stress’ hormones, in that when balanced, they regulate the bodies natural and appropriate stress response.
 But when stressors are ever present and you constantly feel under attack that ‘fight or flight’ reaction stays turned on.
 Being in ‘fight’ mode necessitates defensive and angry reactions.
 At worse it evokes aggressiveness and deliberate cruelty.
 These chemicals can be induced by your political adversaries seriously challenging you.
 If they appear to be winning the arguments which you have heavily invested in, you are going to fight.
 However, you have to be armed not just with the political arguments, but with the right state of mind in order to win.